-Name of Employee: Grade/Assignment: School: Evaluation Period: From To Sch ool Year: Name and Title of Evaluator: Employee Status: Tenured Prob ationary / Year 🔲 Or ne (1) or Two (2) ☐ Temporary INSTRUCTIONS: Print one of the ratings for each h factor NI = Ne leets or Exceeds Exp eeds Improvement nsatisfactory ectations Descriptors are available and must be use Ratings of "U" or "NI" must be accompan Specific comments are required for perform rmance that Exceeds Expectations.
-STANDARD ONE Rating Comments Engaging and Supporting All Students in Learn Connects students' prior knowledge, life experie ence, Rating and interests with learning goals.
-Uses a variety of instructional strategies and resources to respond to students' diverse needs s.
-Facilitates learning experiences that promote autonomy, interaction, and choice.
-Engages students in problem solving, critical thi and other activities that make subject matter meaningful. nking, Promotes self-directed, reflective learning for all students.
-STANDARD TWO Creating and Maintaining Effective Environment Student Learning Comments Overall Rating Creates a physical environment that engages al students.
-I Establishes a climate that promotes fairness and respect. d Promotes social development and group responsibility.
-Establishes and maintains standards for student behavior. t Plans and implements classroom procedures ar routines that support student learning. nd Uses instructional time effectively.
+Name of Employee: Date of Evaluation: Grade/Assignment: School: Evaluation Period: From То School Year: Name and Title of Evaluator: Employee Status: 🗌 Tenured Probationary / Year 📋 One (1) or 🗌 Two (2) Temporary INSTRUCTIONS: Print one of th e ratings for each factor KEY f: ME = Meets or I NI = Needs Imp U = Unsatisfac eference to establish ratings for each becific suggestions for improvement.
+Specific comments are re quired for performance t hat Exceeds Expectations.

+S TANDARD ONE Rating Comments Overall E ngaging and Supporting All Students in Learning Rating 1. and interests with learning goals.
+2. Uses a variety of instructional strategies and resources to respond to students' diverse needs.
+3. Facilitates learning experiences that promote autonomy, interaction, and choice.
+4. Engages students in problem solving, critical thinking, and other activities that make subject matter meaningful. meaningiu.
+5. Promotes self-directed, reflective learning for all students.

-Employee Name: Date: Lilipidyce Naille.
-Dale.
+STANDARD TWO Creating and Maintaining Effective Environments for Student Learning Rating Comments Overall Rating Creates a physical environment that engages all students.
+Establishes a climate that promotes fairness and respect.
+Promotes social development and group responsibility.
+Establishes and maintains standards for student behavior.
+Plans and implements classroom procedures and routines that support student learning.
+6. Uses instructional time effectively.

-INSTRUCTIONS: Print one of the ratings for each factor

-KEY: ME = Meets or Exceeds Expectations

-NI = Needs ImprovementU = Unsatisfactory

-Descriptors are available and must be used as a reference to establish ratings for each area.
+INSTRUCTIONS: Print one of the ratings for each factor KEY: ME = Meets or Exceeds Expectations NI = Needs Improvement U = Unsatisfactory Descriptors are available and must be used as a reference to establish ratings for each area.
 Ratings of "U" or "NI" must be accompanied by specific suggestions for improvement.
 Specific comments are required for performance that Exceeds Expectations.

-Un ANDARD THREE derstanding and Organizing Subject Matter for udent Learning Rating Comments Overall Rating 1.
-Demonstrates knowledge of subject matter content and student development.
-2. Organizes curriculum to support student understanding of subject matter.
-3. Inter-relates ideas and information within and across subject matter areas.
+STANDARD THREE Rating Overall Comments Understanding and Organizing Subject Matter for Rating Student Learning Demonstrates knowledge of subject matter content 1. and student development.
+Organizes curriculum to support student 2. understanding of subject matter.
+Inter-relates ideas and information within and across 3. subject matter areas.
 4. Develops student understanding through instructional strategies that are appropriate to the subject matter.
 5. Uses materials, resources, and technologies to make subject matter accessible to students.

-ST ANDARD FOUR Rating Comments Overall Pla anning Instruction and Design Learning Rating Ex periences for All Students 1.
-Draws on and values students' backgrounds, interests, and developmental learning needs.
+STANDARD FOUR Overall Rating Comments Planning Instruction and Design Learning Rating Experiences for All Students Draws on and values students' backgrounds, 1. interests, and developmental learning needs.
 2. Establishes and articulates goals for student learning.
 3. Develops and sequences instructional activities and materials for student learning.
 4. Designs short-term and long-term plans to foster student learning.
-5. Modifies instructional plans to adjust for student needs.
+Modifies instructional plans to adjust for student 5. needs.
+STANDARD FIVE Rating Comments Overall

-ST ANDARD FIVE Rating Comments Overall As sessing Student Learning Rating 1.
+As sessing Student Learning 5 Rating 1.
 Establishes and communicates learning goals for all students.
 2. Collects and uses multiple sources of information to assess student learning.
 3. Involves and guides all students in assessing their learning.
 4. Uses the results of assessments to guide instruction.
 5. Communicates with students, families, and other audiences about student progress.
 6. Students demonstrate progress towards the attainment of grade-level academic standards or IEP goals as evidenced by results from multiple performance measures.